Keialan/Passion-RP/README.md

-# Passion-RP
+# Passion-RP Issue Tracker
-Open source feature configuration and issue tracker for the FiveM server PassionRP
+You can submit issues for PassionRP FiveM Server here.